-Kerala Lottery Results Today: Kerala Karunya Plus KN-257 Today Lottery Result, win Rs 80 lakh
+Kerala Lottery Results Today: Kerala Karunya Plus KN-257 Lottery Results Today , win Rs 80 lakh

 Thiruvananthapuram, Mar 21: The Kerala Lottery Today Karunya Plus KN-257 Today lottery result will be declared today.
 The results once declared will be available on the official website.